Skip to main content

 The system either executes, replans locally, or routes upstream

-If allowed, the side effect may execute and VerifiedX reports the observed execution.
-If the boundary is blocked or needs replanning, the side effect does not execute and VerifiedX returns a structured loopback result so the workflow can keep moving safely.
+If allowed, the side effect may execute.
+If the boundary is blocked or needs replanning, the side effect does not execute and the workflow gets a structured recovery path instead.

 Replan is the default recovery shape